AndrewCLu/zk-waitlist-website/README.md

 ## TODO
 - Display correct metamask/contract revert errors when sending transactions or make errors prettier - right now, generic errors are shown
-- Create separate ui states for generating proof vs sending tx in lock and redeem
 - Display waitlist spots claimed/redeemed by a given user
-- Remove loading state from waitlist display/make a more discreet animation

 ## Deploy Checklist
 - Test an 8 person waitlist